mercadopago/sdk-php/CODING_GUIDELINES.md

 * Takes a significant amount of time to produce.
 A good rule of thumb here is that if you spent more than 1 hour thinking on how to produce a fragment of code that took 2 minutes of wrist time to write you should document your thinking to aid reader and allow for validation.
 * Need to preserve properties of the implementation.
-This is the case of performance sensitive portions of the codebase, goroutines synchronization, implementations of security primitives, congestion control algorithms, etc.
+This is the case of performance sensitive portions of the codebase, implementations of security primitives, congestion control algorithms, etc.

 As a general rule of what not to comment you should avoid: